laravel-shift/blueprint-docs/source/docs/controller-shorthands.md

     invokable
 ```

-The above draft is equivalent to explicitly defining a method returning a view (the shorthand infers the view name from the
+The above draft is equivalent to explicitly defining an `__invoke` action which renders a view with the same name as the controller:
-controller name):

 ```yaml
 controllers: